-1. Description of the Issue (15 percent)
+Description of the Issue (15 percent)

-- Identify the category of this solicitation, by number and name, under which the applicant is applying. - Describe and demonstrate understanding of the nature and scope of the problem to be addressed, using data and research as support. - Describe successful efforts to date to address the needs identified. - Describe the need for assistance and resources to address the problem. - Briefly introduce how the applicant proposes to address the problem.
+- Identify the Category of this solicitation, by number and name, under which the applicant is applying. - Describe and demonstrate understanding of the nature and scope of the problem to be addressed, using data and research as support. - Describe successful efforts to date to address the needs identified.

+- Describe the need for assistance and resources to address the problem. - Briefly introduce how the applicant proposes to address the problem.

-2. Project Design and Implementation (40 percent)
+Project Design and Implementation (40 percent)

-- Address in detail how the applicant proposes to undertake and accomplish each of the objectives and deliverables (see pages 6-9). - Applicants may propose other items or deliverables in addition to the ones listed on page 7, and should provide detailed information about them. - Identification of all priority considerations to be addressed through the grant (if applicable). - Inclusion of a timeline/project plan that identifies the major objectives and deliverables of the proposed project and who is responsible for each activity (see page 28) will contribute to scoring under this criterion.
+- Address whether any of the priority considerations have been met (see page 8) - Address how the proposed program will address opioid abuse reduction.
+Where opioid abuse is not a current issue for a jurisdiction, the application should provide how such a problem might be addressed in the future. - Address in detail how the applicant proposes to undertake and accomplish each of the Category objectives and deliverables (see pages 5-8). - Propose other deliverables in addition to the ones listed in Category 1, 2, or 3 with supporting information. - Include of Timeline/Project Plan that identifies the major tasks and deliverables of the proposed project and who is responsible for each activity (see page 25).

-3. Capabilities and Competencies (30 percent)
+Capabilities and Competencies (30 percent)

-- Provide a detailed description of the capacity of the organization and key personnel to deliver the required services and complete the key objectives described on pages 6-9. - Describe how the proposed management structure and staffing of the project will facilitate the delivery of the required services.
-The management and organizational structure described should match the staffing needs necessary to accomplish the tasks outlined in the timeline/project plan. - Information regarding the personnel assigned to these tasks included in the role descriptions (see page 28) will contribute to scoring under this criterion. - Describe the process proposed to identify and select an experienced research partner as part of the SCF team.
-Designate the agency that will be responsible for identifying, selecting/hiring, and hosting the research partner. - Describe the proposed research partner's experience in completing the following activities as a member of a team: - Developing logic models
+- Provide a detailed description of the capacity of the organization and the key personnel to deliver the required services and perform the key tasks described under each Category. - Include a Letter from the applicant agency executive demonstrating agency commitment to the project (Categories 2 and 3) or for Category 1, a letter from county leadership; and Letters of Support/Memoranda of Understanding will contribute to scoring under this criterion (see page 24). - Describe how the proposed management structure and staffing of the project will facilitate the delivery of the required services.
+The management and organizational structure described should match the staffing needs necessary to accomplish the tasks outlined in the Timeline/Project Plan.
+Information regarding the personnel assigned to these tasks and whether their résumés and role descriptions are included (see page 24) will contribute to the assignment of points relative to this criterion.